exxxxxx/comparisontools/README.md

 **Add-In Installation (For VS 2005/2008) Build 2.2**
 * Download the installation package from [https://github.com/exxxxxx/comparisontools/raw/master/Publish/2008/VisualStudioComparisonToolsSetup.msi]
 * Running the setup will copy files "VisualStudioComparisonTools.dll" and "VisualStudioComparisonTools.addin" to Visual Studio's add-in directory.
-The VisualStudioComparisonTools add-in can be used next time Visual Studio is restarted.
+The ComparisonTools add-in can be used next time Visual Studio is restarted.

 **Usage**
 * **Compare to Clipboard** has two different compare modes: